Semiclassical dynamics of horizons in spherically symmetric collapse: Conclusions and discussion

 \section{Conclusions and discussion}

-We considered a spherically symmetric and homogeneous spacetime for gravitational collapse whose matter content is a massless scalar field.
-The homogeneous interior is matched with an exterior Vaidya geometry.
-We subsequently studied the interior spacetime within the effective theory of loop quantum gravity, provided by the holonomy corrections to the dynamics of the collapse \cite{A-P-S}.
-It was shown that loop quantum effects remove the classical singularity that arises at the end state of the collapse, and replace it by a bounce.
+We have considered a spherically symmetric and homogeneous spacetime for a gravitational collapse whose matter content is a massless scalar field.
+The homogeneous interior is matched to an exterior Vaidya geometry.
+We employed loop quantum gravity to investigate the quantum gravity effects on the fate of the collapse.
+We subsequently studied the interior spacetime within the effective theory of LQC.
+There are two types of corrections that are considered in effective studies in LQC; \emph{holonomy} and \emph{inverse triad} corrections.
+In this paper, we focused on holonomy corrections applied to the interior region of the collapse.
+It was shown that loop quantum effects remove the classical singularity arising at the end state of the collapse, and replace it by a bounce.
 Furthermore, we investigated the evolution of the trapped surfaces emerging from the semiclassical interior spacetime.
 The physical modifications related to the semiclassical regime provided three cases for the trapped surfaces formation, depending on the initial conditions of the collapsing star.
-In particular, our solutions showed that, if the initial mass of the collapsing cloud is less than a threshold mass, namely $m_\star$, \emph{no} horizon forms during the collapse, whereas for the mass equal and larger than the threshold mass, one and two horizons form, respectively.
+In particular, our solutions showed that, if the initial boundary radius of the collapsing cloud is less than a threshold radius, namely $r_{\star}$, \emph{no} horizon forms during the collapse, whereas for the radius equal and larger than the $r_{\star}$, one and two horizons form, respectively.
 It is worthy to mention that, this scenario is qualitatively similar to the model previously predicted from an inverse triad correction \cite{homo-Boj}.